GluuFederation/gluu-docker/examples/kubernetes/gke/README.md

        sh tls-secrets.sh

-1. Adjust all references to the hostname `kube.gluu.local` in `nginx.yaml` to the hostname you applied earlier while generating the configuration.
+1. Adjust all references to the hostname `demoexample.gluu.org` in `nginx.yaml` to the hostname you applied earlier while generating the configuration.
 Afterwards deploy the custom Ingress for Gluu Server routes.

        kubectl apply -f nginx.yaml